6 min read

 The Example

 And it did not stop at being strong.
 I also had to be the example.
-I was the kid who had it harder than everyone else but still came out smiling.
-That was the story they told about me.
-At family gatherings.
-At church.
-To anyone who would listen.
-I was the role model.
-The proof that suffering makes you better.
-The inspiration.
+I was the kid who had it harder than everyone else but still came out smiling and happy.
+That was the story people would take about me.
+At family gatherings, at church and to anyone who would listen.
+I was the role model, the proof that suffering makes you better.
+I was the inspiration for anyone to follow.

-Nobody asked me if I wanted to be that.
-Nobody checked if the smile was real.
-They just needed me to play the part because my pain made them feel something and they wanted that feeling wrapped up in a happy ending.
+But Nobody asked me if I wanted to be that.
+Nobody checked if the smile was real or fake.
+They just needed me to play the part because my pain made them feel better about their life and they wanted that feeling wrapped up in a happy ending for me.
+That being that I was happy even when my life was worse that theirs in some ways.

-So I played it.
-For years.
-I was the strong one and the example and the role model and the inspiration.
-And underneath all of that I was a kid who never got to be a kid.
+So I played it, for years.
+I was the strong one. the example, the role model and the inspiration.
+But underneath it all I was just a kid who never got to be a kid.
 Who never got to cry when it hurt.
 Who never got to say this is too much.
 Who never got to just be small and scared and taken care of without it meaning something to everyone else.

 Getting It Back